wayalhruhi/DIP_Image_Merging/README.md

 The Code for difference detection takes images from same sesors for better information retaintation . hence here no image registration is performed.
 It is basicallly swap of channels.

+for stiching part specify the inputs in input folders.